Hillside Strangler

-The Hillside Strangler, later the Hillside Stranglers, is the media epithet for one, later discovered to be two, American serial killers who terrorized Los Angeles, California, between October 1977 and February 1978, with the nicknames originating from the fact that many of the victims' bodies were discovered in the hills surrounding the city.
+The Hillside Strangler, later the Hillside Stranglers, is the media epithet for one, later discovered to be two, American serial killers who terrorized Los Angeles, California, between October 1977 and February 1978, with the nicknames originating from the fact that many of the victims' bodies were discovered on the wooded hillsides surrounding the city.
+The perpetrators were eventually discovered to be cousins Kenneth Bianchi and Angelo Buono Jr.

-It was initially believed that only one person was responsible for the killings.
-The police, however, determined from the positions of the bodies that two criminals were working together, but withheld that information from the press.
-The perpetrators were eventually discovered to be cousins Kenneth Bianchi and Angelo Buono Jr., who were later convicted of kidnapping, raping, torturing and murdering 10 women and girls ranging in age from 12 to 28.
+All except one of the murders were committed in Buono's upholstery shop in Glendale, California.
+The victims, who ranged in age from 12 to 28, were raped, sodomized, beaten and sometimes tortured, before being strangled to death with ligature.
+Their corpses were then cleaned and dumped naked across wooded hillsides in Los Angeles.
+Buono and Bianchi impersonated police officers to lure their victims from nearby locales, then drove them to Buono's upholstery shop to be sexually assaulted and killed.

-The Hillside Strangler murders began with the deaths of three sex workers who were found strangled and dumped naked on hillsides northeast of Los Angeles between October and early November 1977.
-It was not until the deaths of five young women who were not sex workers, but girls who had been abducted from middle-class neighborhoods, that the media attention and subsequent "Hillside Strangler" moniker came to prominence.
+The Hillside Strangler murders began with the deaths of two prostitutes who were found strangled and dumped naked on hillsides northeast of Los Angeles in October and early November 1977.
+It was not until the deaths of five young women who were not prostitutes, but girls who had been abducted from middle-class neighborhoods, that the media attention and subsequent "Hillside Strangler" moniker came to prominence.
+The murders had caused a moral panic and young women grew increasingly terrified to go out after dark.
 There were two more deaths in December and February before the murders abruptly stopped.
 An extensive investigation proved fruitless until the arrest of Bianchi in January 1979 for the murder of two more young women in Washington and the subsequent linking of his past to the Strangler case.

-The most expensive trial in the history of the California legal system at that time followed, with Bianchi and Buono eventually being found guilty of those crimes and sentenced to life imprisonment.
+In order to avoid the death penalty, Bianchi implicated Buono as the other perpetrator of the Hillside Strangler killings and agreed to testify against him, leading to Buono's arrest in October 1979.

+In order to avoid the death penalty, Bianchi pleaded guilty to five of the murders in California, for which he was subsequently sentenced to life imprisonment, which he was to serve in Washington.
+Buono pleaded not guilty and was convicted of nine of the Hillside Strangler murders in late 1983 before being sentenced to life without the possibility of parole.
+Buono died in prison in September 2002 at age 67.